Charvaka: Public administration

 An extract from Aaine-Akbari (vol.III, tr. by H. S. Barrett, pp217–218) written by Abul Fazl, the famous historian of Akbar's court, mentions a symposium of philosophers of all faiths held in 1578 at Akbar's insistence.
 The account is given by the historian Vincent Smith, in his article titled "The Jain Teachers of Akbar".
-Some Carvaka thinkers are said to have participated in the symposium.
+Some Charvaka thinkers are said to have participated in the symposium.
 Under the heading "Nastika" Abul Fazl has referred to the good work, judicious administration and welfare schemes that were emphasised by the Charvaka law-makers.
 Somadeva has also mentioned the Charvaka method of defeating the enemies of the nation.

 Mention in Mahabharata

 In the epic Mahabharata, Book 12 Chapter 39, a rakshasa who dresses up like a Brahmin and appoints himself as spokesperson for all Brahmins is named Charvaka.
 Charvaka criticizes Yudhishthira for killing his kinsmen, superiors, and teacher, and claims that all the Brahmins are uttering maledictions to him.
 Yudhishthira is ashamed of this, but the Brahmin Vaishampayana reassures him.
 The Brahmins, now filled with rage, destroy Charvaka with the power of their mantras.